 NLF: Boards must be aware that the funds provided are only for the approved attendees and for the most cost-effective travel arrangements, including travel and lodging.

-NLF: Boards must be aware that funds will be added to their CCQ grant awards in accordance with the approved in Attachment 1.
+NLF: Boards must be aware that funds will be added to their BCY’24 and BCY’25 CCQ grant awards in accordance with the approved allocation in Attachment 1.

 NLF: Boards must report their obligations and expenditures in the Cash Draw and Expenditure Reporting (CDER) system under the cost category “BSP–Quality Improvement Event.”
-The category will be a regular (not supplemental) cost category for the BCY’24 CCQ grant awards.
+The category will be a regular (not supplemental) cost category for the BCY’24 and BCY’25 CCQ grant awards.

 NLF: Boards must retain documentation of how the funds were used.

-NLF: Boards must be aware that TWC will recapture unexpended Board Strategic Planning for Quality Improvement Event funds by April 30, 2024.

 NLF: Boards must ensure that approved staff members register to attend the event in accordance with TWC’s forthcoming invitation.

-LF: For questions about the event, Boards may contact at madelynn.martinez@twc.texas.gov.
+LF: For questions about the event, Boards may contact Madelynn Martinez at madelynn.martinez@twc.texas.gov.

 INQUIRIES: